SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Experiments and Evaluation

-Moreover, the results indicate a naive integration of Semi-FL techniques, such as combining FedSwitch with Split Learning, does not yield substantial improvements in overall accuracy. \bluenote{ Additionally, FedMatch, which is specifically crafted to address the non-IID issue within the context of CIFAR-10, fall short in achieving superior performance on more complicated tasks, like the IMAGE-100 classification.
-That can be attributed to its model parameter decomposition strategy, which leads to ineffective batch normalization over separate hidden input features.} It is worth noting that the accuracy gap between our model and the model trained only with labeled data is over 40\% on IMAGE-100.
-This result strongly indicates the importance and necessity of our system in leveraging unlabeled data, and its superiority remains consistent across various models and datasets.

-We also present the time cost required to achieve different test accuracies in Fig. \ref{time_cost-fig}. \bluenote{FedMatch is excluded from the comparison plots on IMAGE-100 because it fails to achieve the target accuracy.} When training small-scale models, our system fails to outperform all of the baselines on the SVHN dataset in terms of the time cost, as shown in Fig. \ref{time_cost-fig}(a).
+We also present the time cost required to achieve different test accuracies in Fig. \ref{fig-timecost}.
+FedMatch is excluded from the comparison plots on IMAGE-100 and from some bars in the STL-10 plots because it fails to achieve the target accuracy.
+When training small-scale models, \method fails to outperform all of the baselines on the SVHN dataset in terms of the time cost, as shown in Fig. \ref{fig-timecost}(a).
 This happens when the cost of transmitting the features outweighs that of the entire model, as evidenced by the high overhead of the FedSwitch-SL.
-However, both FedSwitch-SL and our system benefit from scaling the size of the model. \bluenote{ For instance, to achieve 80\% accuracy on CIFAR-10, it takes 208.4 min and 217.9 min on average for our system and FedSwitch-SL to train an AlexNet, respectively, and 284.4-1308.0 min for other baselines on FL, which indicates speed-ups of 1.4-6.3$\times$ on the baselines.
-Moreover, for a higher target accuracy such as 85\%, it takes 534.9 min for FedSwitch-SL, while other Semi-FL baselines span from 652.3 to 2230.0 min.
-In contrast, our system only takes 406.1 min. }
+However, both FedSwitch-SL and \method benefit from scaling the size of the model.
+For instance, to achieve 80\% accuracy on CIFAR-10, \method requires 86.5 min on average to train an AlexNet, compared to 113.6 min for FedSwitch-SL and 279.9-702.4 min for other FL baselines, indicating speed-ups of 1.3-8.1$\times$ over the baselines.
+For a higher target accuracy of 85\%, \method only takes 322.8 min, while FedSwitch-SL requires 330.9 min, and other Semi-FL baselines span from 591.9 to 1211.9 min.
+Additionally, \method speeds up training by 3.6-19.5$\times$ to reach 85\% accuracy with VGG13 on STL-10 and by 3.8-7.0$\times$ to reach 60\% accuracy with VGG16 on IMAGE-100 compared to FedSwitch-SL and other Semi-FL baselines.

-\bluenote{ Additionally, our system speeds up training by 3.0-5.3$\times$ for reaching 60\% test accuracy with VGG16 on the IMAGE-100 dataset compared to FedSwitch-SL and Semi-FL baselines, respectively.} To investigate the secret of our training efficiency, we record the computing time on two alternate training phases and synchronization time (mainly includes communication) for all baselines in Table \ref{comp_time_perc_tab}.
-The results show that most of the time spent on training large-scale models is not on computation, but on communication, where the advantages of our system lie.
-We reduced much of the time for communication with the help of the SFL framework, but we do not stop there: the clustering regularization promotes the model convergence with little extra cost.
-This results in competitive time cost performance against Semi-FL works, in which performing complete training and model transmission has become a burden for clients.